zrghassabi/Object-Detection-Fast-RCNN-Pytorch/README.md

 Object Detection can be done in two ways:1) one-shot Network 2) two_shot Network

+one-shot network has two parts 1) Region Proposal Network (PRN) and 2) Detection head ===> So   CNN+PRN+Detection Head

+In PRN, several regions will be selected as candidate and in Detection head some of them will be removed and the region around the correct one will be determin accurately.

+This approach is slow because of PRN.
+So the PRN part is deleted in new deep models for object detection.

 We have a dataset including 200 images of one object which is a Raccoon (https://github.com/experiencor/raccoon_dataset)